semrush/intergalactic/website/docs/table-group/table-states/table-states.md

 > 💡 In this state, the illumination of the sorted column must be preserved.

 **Showing this state when there is no have data** on the parameters requested by the user.
-The user performed some actions with filters / sorting of data.
+The user performed some actions with filters/sorting of data.

 In this state, we recommend adding a control that will help the user correct the situation.
 For example, you can add a `Clear filters` button.